 The result of an arbitration hearing will be the conclusion of a case and legally binding on both parties, the results of which will be assessed to determine whether any Code compliance issues have been raised and to consider if any Code amendments are required to address any specific problems.

 Arbitration is legally binding, and there are only limited circumstances where a case already considered under the terms of the Arbitration Act can then proceed to court.

 A combination of methods is used to ensure that all subscribers comply with the Code.
 The following methods are used to ensure compliance.

-Every subscribing garage undergoes regular compliance checks, carried out by a RAC Inspector, to ensure that they are complying with the Code and meeting their Code promises to you.
+Every subscribing garage undergoes regular inspections, carried out by the AA, to ensure that they are complying with the Code and meeting their Code promises to you.
 Checks are unannounced.

 The Consumer Survey is a free post, tear off survey in the Brief Guide that you can complete following a service and/or repair.
 The Brief Guide leaflet can be found in the reception or customer facing area of every subscribing garage.
 It can also be completed online, via this website.
 Complete the Survey now for your chance to win back the cost of your service or repair.